vivqu/vivqu.github.io/_posts/2022-02-04-nlp-existential-essay.md

 <br />

-One of the joys of working in technology is seeing how tech innovations can be powerfully, eerily human (and even more than human), but also still manage to massively fall on its face at the same time.
+One of the joys of working in technology is seeing how tech innovations can be powerfully, eerily human (and even more than human), and also still manage to massively fall on its face at the same time.
 I'm jealous of GPT-3's essay output—it's probably better than any creative fiction I could ever write.
 But at least I can write better New Year's resolutions.

 This collection of dead matter does indeed know a few good tricks.

 <hr class="section-divider" />